flytbase/flytdocs/source/docs/FlytOS/Developers/FlytSDKs.rst

 Android SDK
 ------------

-An Android Studio project to get you started with building your native Android App using FlytAPIs.
+An Android FlytSDK to get you started with building your native Android App using FlytAPIs.

 :ref:`Learn more<flytsdks_android>`  |  `Download <https://downloads.flytbase.com/flytos/downloads/sdk/Flyt-Android-SDK.zip>`__